 Under this project we have spread awareness on HIV and AIDS to more than 90,000 people during the past 8 years.
 This happened during our awareness events and during special programs like World AIDS Day and International Candle Light Day.
 We conducted the programs in association with SHG women, leaders of welfare Associations, auto drivers, college students and female sex workers in Avadi, Red Hills, Puzhal, Vyasarpadi, Perambur, Otteri, Pulianthope, Kannaginagar, and Madurantagam.
 The members of the SHGs were also provided knowledge on HIV and AIDS, which they would spread among other women and also in their own families.
 We have spread awareness to slum youth also, as the new infections are mostly among the younger generation.
 As the people involved in industrial production are vital to be protected, we have spread awareness to industrial workers.

-Our interventions in the Past: HIV and AIDS Intervention Program: During the years 2010 - 2011 & 2011 - 2012, we have received grants support for HIV intervention from International Alliance for the Prevention of AIDS (IAPA), USA based organization having its office in Chennai.
+Our interventions in the Past: HIV and AIDS Intervention Program: During the years we have received training support for HIV intervention from International Alliance for the Prevention of AIDS (IAPA), USA based organization having its office in Chennai.
 Through the project we covered the slum student’s studying in Chennai Corporation schools and Government aided schools as beneficiaries.
 The volunteers from US were associated with us and sensitized the students, slum women and men on HIV, general and reproductive health issues of adolescents through “Summer Volunteer Program” (SVP).

 TB Intervention Program: Since 2009, SAVE Trust is one of the partner NGOs in Resource Group for Education and Advocacy for Community Health (REACH) working for the eradication of Tuberculosis.
 SAVE Trust took this opportunity to impart the scientific facts and the preventive aspects to the community in the target areas.
 We have conducted many awareness programs for the benefit of women, youth and students.
 During this period more than 100 TB symptomatic persons were referred to Government Hospitals for counseling and sputum tests.
 During this period, two special trainings were conducted in Corporation Medical Centers in North Chennai for TB patients imparting knowledge on the Rights and Responsibilities in which, around 100 patients benefited.